tejasbubane/tejasbubane.github.io/content/setup.md

 My primary computer at the moment is a Thinkpad E14.
 It is comparatively lightweight with a very comfortable keyboard.

 I am not a heavy phone user - whatsapp & twitter are my primary apps.
 So I generally prefer mid-range android phones so I don't need to worry about damaging or losing it.
-I currently own a [Samsung M30](https://www.samsung.com/in/smartphones/galaxy-m30-m305f-3gb/SM-M305FMBEINS/) with 3GB RAM & Android 10.
+I currently own a [Samsung M30](https://www.samsung.com/in/smartphones/galaxy-m30-m305f-3gb/SM-M305FMBEINS/).

 Headphones are [Sennheiser CX 275 S](https://www.amazon.in/Sennheiser-CX-275-Universal-Headphone/dp/B008V6T1IW).
 I prefer in-ear since they are light & easy to carry around.